-- Remove tomatoes with a slotted spoon and place into an ice bath.
+- Remove tomatoes with a slotted spoon and place them into an ice bath.

 - Cut tomatoes into quarters and gently squeeze out seeds over the bowl, sink, or garbage.
 Removing the seeds from the tomatoes not only helps with the final texture of the salsa but also keeps the salsa from being watery and the flavor more intense.

-- Place seeded quartered tomatoes in a blender.
+- Place the seeded, quartered tomatoes in a blender.

-- Add in peeled, lightly chopped onion, jalapeno, cilantro, lime juice, and salt.
+- Add in the chopped onion, deseeded jalapeno, cilantro, lime juice, and salt.

 - Once blended, give the salsa a taste test.
 You may need to add a bit more salt depending on the flavor and ripeness of your tomatoes.

-One of the great things about making homemade salsa is that you get to control the added ingredients.
-The amount of salt, sugar added, and the heat level is completely customizable to your palate.
+One of the great things about making homemade salsa is that you get to control the level of spice in the salsa.

 - Only use half of a seeded jalapeno for Mild Salsa.